kh0pper/DSCI-5330-Assignment-02/Ford_Executive_Memo_Outline_Based.md

 ## COMPANY INTRODUCTION

 Ford Motor Company stands as one of America's iconic automotive manufacturers, with a 122-year history of innovation and market leadership.
-The company operates through two primary segments: Ford Blue (traditional ICE vehicles) and Ford Model e (electric vehicles), along with Ford Pro (commercial solutions) and Ford Credit (financing services).
-With revenues approaching $185 billion in 2024, Ford maintains its position as a global automotive powerhouse while actively transforming for an electrified future.
+The company underwent a pivotal transformation in 2018, restructuring into three distinct business units: Ford Blue (traditional ICE vehicles), Ford Model e (electric vehicles), and Ford Pro (commercial solutions), alongside Ford Credit (financing services).
+This strategic reorganization was a direct response to declining profitability and the industry's shift toward electrification, enabling Ford to optimize its mature ICE business while investing strategically in growth opportunities.
+With revenues approaching $185 billion in 2024, Ford has successfully navigated this transformation to maintain its position as a global automotive powerhouse.

 ## DETAILED FINANCIAL ANALYSIS